rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-2.md

 - You have read the previous article and understand the data that we have passed, and how we arrived at Conductor
 - The `Virt Driver` in use is XenAPI, so we will spend some time in that code base.
 - I use ellipses to skip some basic *set* and *get* instructions for clarity (no need to re-invent the wheel here).
 - Finally, while I go deep into the entire process, there may be sections where skipping through code is beneficial, such as skipping past RPC sections once we cover this once, skipping over the majority of the Scheduler Process, and Networking Configuration.
-This skipping allows for us to focus more on the process as a whole and not get too in-depth with Neutron and Nova-Scheduler information.
+This skipping allows us to focus more on the process as a whole and not get too in-depth with Neutron and Nova-Scheduler information.

 ### Review

 Remember that the last thing that we handled was preparing a dictionary fully of all of the variables that we had gathered throughout the Nova API (ex: block_migrate, async, instance, host, scheduler_hints) and left a note in the messenger service for Conductor to receive.
 We ensured that Conductor would get this message by specifying a `conductor` namespace and additionally passed the method that we would like for conductor to run the variables through once it received the message.
 As a reminder, the method that we specified was `live_migrate_instance`.
-Please feel free to review the previous article and its flowchart, and we will go ahead and prepare a new flowchart now.
-This article is specifically about Conductor, however a large portion of the work here is handled by Scheduler, the Source Host Machine and the Destination Host Machine.
+If you like, review the previous article and its flowchart, and get ready for the new flowchart in this article.
+This article is primrily explores Conductor, however a large portion of the work here is handled by Scheduler, the Source Host Machine and the Destination Host Machine.
 Conductor acts as a ring leader here, organizing data and setting everything to happen in the correct order, and even with this organization, we are about to see some very confusing situations.

 ### Exploration 1